DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/prologue.md

 _The young man who has been forgotten by world_

-Kay gritted his teeth and cried with grief in his voice:
+Kai gritted his teeth and cried with grief in his voice:
 "Why no one remembers the true world...!"

 ![p014-015.jpg](./p014-015.jpg)